pitt-crc/user-manual/docs/slurm/job-arrays.md

     sleep 1 # pause to be kind to the scheduler done
 ```
-then run script, which will submit a SLURM job for every .fastq file in the directory and gzip it.
+then run script, which will submit a Slurm job for every .fastq file in the directory and gzip it.
 ```commandline
 ./run_gzip.sh
 ```